MOohTus/ODAMNet/docs/source/pages/approaches/methods_AMI.rst

 .. warning::

-    Be careful when using networks from NDEx: gene IDs format are not always consistent between the networks and data from CTD or other input gene lists and pathways.
+    Be careful when using networks: **gene IDs** format are not always consistent between networks, target genes and pathways/processes of interest.
-    CTD returns gene symbols (i.e. HGNC), so the network need to contains gene symbols and not ensembl IDs or any other gene name format.
-The same constraint exists for GMT files.
+    If data are extracted by request, target genes and genes in pathways/processes of interest are in **HGNC** format.

 Protein-Protein Interaction (PPI) network
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^